-Summer Reading Programs shall be offered at each elementary school, or in clustered sites, when appropriate, to each student in grade 3 who scored at Level 1 on the Florida Standards Assessment.
+Summer Reading Programs shall be offered at each elementary school, or in clustered sites, when appropriate, to each student in grade 3 who scored at Level 1 on the Florida Standards Assessmentstatewide standardized English Language Arts assessment.
 A school may open the program to other grade levels at the principal's discretion after ensuring all eligible grade 3 students have been served.